Chapter 87 Decorating

 “We can go to the tree farm and cut one down together.
 Just me and you, how does that sound?
 They also have wreaths and other things there we can look through.”
 Brian states.

 “That sounds wonderful.
 We can decorate it together as well.”
 Elizabeth responds.

 “Anything you want, I love to see you smile. ” Brian replies.

 On that Saturday, Brian and Elizabeth go to the farm to pick and cut down their tree together.
 When they get there it starts to snow, as they look through a ton of trees.
-The farm also offers hot cocoa which they both get a cup to keep warm.
+The farm also offers hot cocoa, which they both get a cup to keep warm.
 Walking arm and arm together, Spending the whole afternoon there.
 They pick up some greenery for the windows outside and around the door.
 Also getting white lights and Christmas balls for the tree.
 They had to get everything since they were just starting out.
 Which only made things more fun, doing it all together.

 Elizabeth loved being with Brian, she treasured every moment together.
 They would hold hands and stay close.
 Brian sees the closeness coming back little by little.
 It makes him feel good.